femtomc/Problox.jl/README.md

 end
 ```

 Here's a world generator.
-This produces an anonymous function which produces worlds which you can evaluate with `evaluate`.
+This defines a function which produces worlds which you can evaluate with `evaluate`.

 If you want to work at a lower-level, there's a set of direct APIs for building programs.